-Prospective students enrolling in curriculum programs or Special Credit students interested in English, mathematics, or any other courses that require an English or mathematics prerequisite/co-requisite must provide evidence of college-level readiness before being able to enroll in classes.
-Evidence of college readiness includes but is not limited to high school transcripts, high school GPA, assessment scores, and/or college transcripts that identify credit earned at higher-level institutions or non-credit earned for college readiness courses.
+Prospective students enrolling in curriculum programs or Special Credit students interested in English, mathematics, or any other courses that require an English or mathematics pre- or corequisite must provide evidence of college-level readiness before being able to enroll in classes.
+Evidence of college readiness includes but is not limited to high school transcripts, high school GPA, assessment scores, and/or college transcripts that identify credit earned at higherlevel institutions or non-credit earned for college readiness courses.